Self-Predicting Boolean Functions: High Correlation Sufficient Conditions

 \subsection{Bounded Degree and Spectral Norm}

-Next, we provide an stronger statement that uses the \emph{degree} $\Deg(f)$ of the function $f$, i.e., the maximal character degree appearing in the Fourier representation of $f$. \begin{thm} Any function $f$ is $\rho$-SP for
+Next, we provide a stronger statement that uses the \emph{Fourier-degree} $\Deg(f)$ of the function $f$, i.e., the maximal degree of the characters appearing in the Fourier representation of $f$. \begin{thm} Any function $f$ is $\rho$-SP for